Global manufacturing facility for Artemis technology

-Work begins on new manufacturing plant outside Edinburgh which will create new jobs – and enable Scotland to become a world-leader in a low-carbon technology which will radically reduce emissions in off-highway vehicles.
+Work begins on new manufacturing plant outside Edinburgh which will create new jobs.
+At the same time, enable Scotland to become a world-leader in a low-carbon technology.
+Which will radically reduce emissions in off-highway vehicles.

-In October, Danish multi-national Danfoss took a majority share in Scots hydraulic specialists Artemis Intelligent Power – and today work starts on their new £multi-million facility, to be built alongside Artemis’s existing Loanhead base.
+In October, Danish multi-national Danfoss took a majority share in Scots hydraulic specialists Artemis Intelligent Power.
+Today work starts on their new £multi-million facility, to be built alongside Artemis’s existing Loanhead base.

-The new 1500 square meter plant will manufacture high-tech digital hydraulic pumps and motors for off-highway vehicles such as excavators and wheel loaders – utilizing Artemis’s Digital Displacement technology – where it is estimated they will reduce vehicle emissions by more than half.
+The new 1500 square meter plant will manufacture high-tech digital hydraulic pumps and motors for off-highway vehicles.
+For instance, such as excavators and wheel loaders – utilizing Artemis’s Digital Displacement technology.
+Where it is estimated they will reduce vehicle emissions by more than half.

-The project will create more than 30 skilled jobs initially, and Danfoss predicts the export-led business will be worth £100 million annually within a decade, with up to 200 further jobs to come.
+The project will create more than 30 skilled jobs initially.
+Danfoss predicts the export-led business will be worth £100 million annually within a decade.
+With up to 200 further jobs to come.

 The team will officially break ground on the site using an excavator fitted with a Digital Displacement pump.

-“Our first goal is for Artemis technology to be a key component in the $3.5 billion off-highway vehicle hydraulic machinery market,” says Eric Bretey, Director, Digital Displacement at Danfoss, who heads up the Danfoss Scotland business.
+“Our first goal is for Artemis technology to be a key component in the $3.5 billion off-highway vehicle hydraulic machinery market,” says Eric Bretey.
+He is the Director of Digital Displacement at Danfoss, who heads up the Danfoss Scotland business.

-“Vehicle manufacturers are asking for reliable, cost-effective solutions to reduce environmental impact and increase productivity, and Digital Displacement technology will provide just that.
+“Vehicle manufacturers are asking for reliable, cost-effective solutions to reduce environmental impact and increase productivity.
+Digital Displacement technology will provide just that.

 We estimate the emissions reduction of each Digital Displacement excavator will be the equivalent to taking 18 diesel family cars off the road.
 It is a technology which increases efficiency, reduces cost and pays for itself very quickly,” Bretey says.